 The performance bonus, which firms often give to employees following their year-end performance review, is also tied to specific metrics and objectives.
-The metrics relate not only to what the employee is expected to do in their role, but also to the value those activities deliver to the business.
+The metrics relate to what the employee is expected to do in their role and the value those activities deliver to the business.

 Metrics should be clearly communicated and then tracked — by the employee and their manager — throughout the year.
 And, of course, when a worker exceeds expectations, those efforts should be considered when determining that team member’s overall incentive compensation for the year.